-5. Janitorial Services
+4. Janitorial Services

-Our current janitorial services contract for the Administrative Office expires on 8/4.
-In accordance with our procurement policy, we obtained quotes from five (5) vendors, including our current provider.
-Our current service provider, AK Building Services, was the lowest bidder and we have been very pleased with their service.
-The new contract will begin on 8/5 at a cost of \$44,352, a slight increase of \$2,112 over the previous year.
-Because it is a single purchase of over \$10,000, it is being reported to the governing boards.
+Our current janitorial services contract for the Administrative Office expires on 8/4/21.
+In accordance with our procurement policy, we obtained quotes from five vendors including our current provider.
+Our current service provider, AK Building Services, was the lowest bidder.
+Over the previous two years, we have been very pleased with their service.
+The new contract will begin on 8/5/21 at a cost of \$44,352, a slight increase of \$2,112 over the previous two years.
+Because it is a single purchase of over \$10,000 it is being reported to the governing boards.